 Place all dressing ingredients into a quart jar (or something equivalent) and shake vigorously.
 If desired, make ahead of time and store in the fridge.

-Heat about 1 inch of oil in a pot on the stove top.
-Use pizza cutter or sharp knife to cut wontons into thirds (3 strips).
+Heat about 2 inches of oil in a pot on the stove top.
+Use pizza cutter or sharp knife to cut wontons into thirds (about 1″ strips).
 You may not need the entire package, depending on how much salad you’re making.
 I usually use about half of the wonton wrappers.
 You’ll want the oil at about 375 degrees.
 Test by dipping a wonton in and seeing if it bubbles up quickly.
 Fry wontons a few at a time and set on paper towels to dry.
 These can be made ahead of time and kept in an air tight container.

 Tear clean lettuce into chunks and place in a large salad bowl.
 Top with cherry tomatoes, sliced cucumber, and red onion.
 Add shredded chicken and top with Sweet Sesame Dressing.
 Toss salad together.
 Once everything is well coated, add wonton strips and gently toss to combine.